Osprey Integration#

 ↓

-The flow begins when Claude determines that a user query involves historical logbook data.
-Claude selects from ARIEL’s specialized MCP tools based on the query type — for example, keyword_search for exact-match lookups, semantic_search for conceptual queries, or browse for exploring recent entries.
+The flow begins when the Osprey agent determines that a user query involves historical logbook data.
+It selects from ARIEL’s specialized MCP tools based on the query type — for example, keyword_search for exact-match lookups, semantic_search for conceptual queries, or browse for exploring recent entries.
 Each tool builds the appropriate request and routes it through the ARIELSearchService.
-Results are returned directly to Claude, which uses them to generate a cited response.
+Results are returned directly to the agent, which uses them to generate a cited response.

 ARIEL MCP Tools#

-ARIEL exposes 11 tools through its dedicated MCP server.
-Claude selects the appropriate tool based on the user’s query.
+ARIEL exposes the following tools through its dedicated MCP server.
+The Osprey agent selects the appropriate tool based on the user’s query.

 Tool